tungt84/mod_auth_mellon/README.md

         # MellonCookieSameSite allows control over the SameSite value used
         # for the authentication cookie.
-        # The setting accepts values of "Strict" or "Lax"
+        # The setting accepts values of "Strict", "Lax", or "None".
+        # When using none, you should set "MellonSecureCookie On" to prevent
+        # compatibility issues with newer browsers.
         # If not set, the SameSite attribute is not set on the cookie.
+In newer
+        # browsers, this may cause SameSite to default to "Lax"
         # Default: not set
         # MellonCookieSameSite lax